fedbon/sample-spring-cloud-microservices-booklibrary/README.md

 ![Logo](grafana-metrics.png)

+Accessing the Grafana dashboard at `http://localhost:3000` with the provided credentials (username: admin, password: admin) allows to log in and start exploring the metrics and visualizations configured within Grafana.

 - Visualizes time-series data with customizable dashboards and graphs.
 - Supports various data sources including Prometheus
 - Provides alerting capabilities for setting up notifications based on predefined thresholds.

+**Note**: To connect Grafana with Prometheus, use `http://host.docker.internal:9090` as the data source URL.

 ## Setup Instructions